Gozu Tennō

-Gozu Tennō (牛頭天王, lit.
-"Ox-Headed Heavenly King") is a syncretic Japanese deity of disease and healing.
-Originally imported to Japan from mainland Asia, he was regarded since the Heian period both as a causer of and protector against epidemics and eventually became amalgamated with the native kami Susanoo during the medieval and early modern periods.
-During the Meiji period, when the government mandated the separation of Shinto and Buddhism, Shinto shrines dedicated to Gozu Tennō of the Gion cult tradition such as Yasaka Shrine in the Gion district of Kyoto or Tsushima Shrine in Tsushima, Aichi Prefecture officially reidentified their enshrined deity as Susanoo.
+Gozu Tennō (牛頭天王) is a Japanese shinbutsu-shūgō (syncretic) deity of disease and of healing.
+Originally imported to Japan from mainland Asia, he was regarded since the Heian period both as a causer of and protector against epidemics and eventually became amalgamated with the native kami Susanoo-no-Mikoto during the medieval and early modern periods.

+During the Meiji period, when the government mandated shinbutsu bunri, the separation of Shinto and Buddhism, Shinto shrines dedicated to Gozu Tennō of the Gion cult tradition such as Yasaka Shrine in Gion, Kyoto or Tsushima Shrine in Tsushima, Aichi Prefecture or Hiromine Shrine in Hyōgo Prefecture officially reidentified their enshrined deity as Susanoo-no-Mikoto.

 Overview

-The origins and early development of the Gozu Tennō cult before it reached Japan, as well as the process of his amalgamation with other deities, are unclear and a matter of debate.
-One theory for instance claims that Gozu Tennō was originally a minor Buddhist deity regarded as the protector of the monastery (vihara) of Jetavana, with his Sanskrit name being reconstructed either as 'Gavagrīva' ("Ox-Necked") or 'Gośirsa Devarāja' ("Ox-Headed Divine King", a calque of 'Gozu Tennō').
+The origins and early development of the Gozu Tennō cult prior to its arrival in Japan, as well as the process of its amalgamation with other deities, are unclear and a matter of debate.
+One theory claims that Gozu Tennō was originally a minor Buddhist deity regarded as the protector of the vihāra (Buddhist monastery) of Jetavana, with his Sanskrit name being reconstructed either as Gavagrīva "Ox-Necked" or Gośirsa Devarāja "Ox-Headed Divine King" (a calque of 'Gozu Tennō').
 From India, the deity's cult was supposedly transmitted to Japan via Tibet and China, where it was influenced by esoteric Buddhism and Taoism.
 Another theory proposes a Korean origin for the deity.